-Under Section 4(f) of the U.S. Department of Transportation Act (codified at 49 U.S.C. § 303), an operating administration of the U.S. Department of Transportation may not approve a project that uses properties protected under this section of the law unless there are no prudent or feasible alternatives and the project includes all possible planning to minimize harm to such properties.
-Properties protected under Section 4(f) are publicly owned lands of a park, recreation area, or wildlife and waterfowl refuge, or a historical site (publicly or privately owned), that is listed or determined eligible for listing in the National Register of Historic Places (NRHP).
+Under Section 4(f) of the U.S. Department of Transportation Act (codified at 49 U.S.C. § 303), an operating administration of the U.S. Department of Transportation may not approve a project that uses properties protected under this section of the law unless there are no prudent or feasible alternatives and the project includes all possible planning to minimize harm to such properties, or the use of the property would result in a de minimis impact on the property.
+Properties protected under Section 4(f) are publicly owned lands of a park, recreation area, or wildlife or waterfowl refuge, or historic sites (publicly or privately owned) that are listed or determined eligible for listing in the National Register of Historic Places (NRHP).